Help & Support

 Local Digital Twins: Concepts, Tools and Standards

-A3: Pilots are expected to expand existing LDTs by interconnecting to other LDTs, developing and further improving open-source components, proposing new services that improve decision-making, resilience and sustainability.
+Pilots are expected to expand existing LDTs by interconnecting to other LDTs, developing and further improving open-source components, and proposing new services that improve decision-making, resilience and sustainability.

-Minimal Interoperability Mechanisms Plus (MIMs) provides a common set of standard specifications that enable a minimal but sufficient level of interoperability for data, systems, and services specifically across cities and communities in Europe.
-These specifications are based on open standards and best practices, ensuring that different digital twins and urban platforms can communicate and share data effectively, regardless of the technology stack used by individual cities.
+Minimal Interoperability Mechanisms Plus (MIMs) provides a common set of standard specifications enabling a minimal but sufficient level of interoperability for data, systems, and services across cities and communities in Europe.

-Cities can also rely on the European Interoperability Framework (EIF), which gives specific guidance on how to set up interoperable digital public services.
-The EIF distinguishes four layers to interoperability: Legal, Organisational, Semantic, and Technical.
-These should all be addressed to ensure interoperability between cities.
+Cities can also rely on the European Interoperability Framework (EIF), which gives specific guidance on how to set up interoperable digital public services across four layers: Legal, Organisational, Semantic, and Technical.

-Building on the EIF and MIMs Plus, the Proposal for a European Interoperability Framework for Smart Cities and Communities (EIF4SCC) offers definitions, principles, recommendations, and practical use cases to guide cities in delivering cross-border, cross-domain services to the public.
+Building on the EIF and MIMs Plus, the European Interoperability Framework for Smart Cities and Communities (EIF4SCC) offers definitions, principles, recommendations, and practical use cases to guide cities in delivering cross-border, cross-domain services.

 The LDT4SSC project will provide materials and specific training to awarded pilots, guiding them in implementing these frameworks and mechanisms.